 And you remain in that blissful trance, right up until the moment you hear the airline agent say…

-“Can I please see your onward flight ticket?”
+“Can I please see your proof of onward travel?”

 You now stand there confused, unaware of what she is trying to ask you.
 You hear the question repeated and yet you still cannot grasp it’s meaning.

-“In order to enter Malaysia, you must provide proof of an onward ticket out of Malaysia.
+“In order to enter Malaysia, you must provide proof of onward travel out of Malaysia.
 You only have a one-way ticket,” she explains.

 “What?
 I’ve never heard of that,” you reply, and a most unwelcome fear begins to swell up inside.